gitlotto/dynamodb/docs/outboxer/outboxer.md

 ### What Could Possibly Go Wrong?

 The process is neither ACID nor BASE, leaving it vulnerable to inconsistencies.
 Without ACID properties, the database and queue operations are not atomic, meaning partial successes can leave the system in an incomplete state.
 For example, if the database transaction succeeds but the event fails to publish to the queue, downstream processes will never be triggered.
 Similarly, the lack of BASE principles means the system does not ensure eventual consistency; the failed event won't be retried or processed later.
-As a result, there’s no built-in mechanism to recover from these errors, and manual intervention or custom error-handling logic becomes necessary.
+As a result, there’s no built-in mechanism to recover from these errors, and manual intervention becomes necessary.

 ![What Could Possibly Go Wrong](outboxer_3.png)